-Electronic Media Production — Prepares graduates for successful careers in audio and video production.
-Possible jobs after graduation include videography, audio and video recording, editing, producing, and animating for production groups and in-house agencies in corporations, non-profit organizations, and public institutions.
+Media Production — Prepares graduates for successful careers in audio, video and digital media production.
+Possible jobs after graduation include audio and video recording, editing, producing, and animating for production groups and in-house agencies in corporations, non-profit organizations, and public institutions.

-Journalism — Prepares graduates for successful careers in journalism.
+Multimedia Journalism — Prepares graduates for successful careers in journalism.
 Students choose one of four concentrations: broadcasting, news-editorial, photojournalism and sports journalism.
-Possible jobs after graduation include writing, reporting, editing, photographing and other forms of multimedia storytelling for newspapers, magazines, websites and other convergent newsrooms.
+Possible jobs after graduation include producing, reporting, writing, editing, graphic designing, photographing, and anchoring positions at television news and radio stations, newspapers, magazines and other convergent newsrooms.

-Public Relations — Prepares graduates for successful careers as professional communicators who help organizations and their publics adapt mutually to each other.
-Possible jobs after graduation include working with PR firms, political campaigns, non-profit organizations and businesses.
+Public Relations — Prepares graduates for successful careers as professional communicators who help clients tell their stories.
+Possible jobs after graduation include working with public relations firms, corporations, public institutions, and non-profit organizations.

 Students majoring in Advertising, Broadcast Journalism, Electronic Media Production, Journalism and Public Relations are expected to have access to a DSLR camera capable of video recording.
 The Canon Rebel is the minimum acceptable camera for these majors.